fweiss/elevator/README.md

 A model elevator governed by a state machine in ES6 with web simulation

 ## Motivation
-I thought I know state machines pretty well from my EE background.
+I thought I knew state machines pretty well from my EE background.
 However, I wasn't doing so great for firmware interviews.
 So... time to cram.